-White Evangelicals Conflicted In Wake Of Roy Moore Accusations
+White Evangelicals Conflicted By Accusations Against Roy Moore

 With his U.S. Senate campaign in Alabama suddenly endangered by allegations that he had sexually abused a minor, GOP candidate Roy Moore sought to turn the crisis to his political advantage by portraying it as an "us vs. them" confrontation.